Richard Lee McNair

-Richard Lee McNair (born December 19, 1958) is a convicted murderer known for his ability to escape and elude capture.
+Richard Lee McNair (born December 19, 1958) is an American convicted murderer known for his ability to escape and elude capture.
 In 1987, McNair murdered one man and shot a second man four times during a botched robbery.
 He is currently serving two terms of life imprisonment for these crimes including escaping from prison.

 After McNair's arrest, he escaped three times from three different institutions using various creative methods.
 On his first attempt, he used lip balm to squeeze out of a pair of handcuffs.
 He escaped a second time by crawling through a ventilation duct.
-In his last escape from a federal prison in April 2006, he escaped by concealing himself in a pallet of used postal mailbags and successfully convinced a police officer he was not the prison escapee but actually a jogger.
+In his last escape from a federal prison on April 5, 2006, he escaped by concealing himself in a pallet of used postal mailbags and successfully convinced a police officer he was not the prison escapee but actually a jogger.
 This resulted in his mugshot being featured a dozen times on the TV show America's Most Wanted, and made him one of the top fifteen fugitives wanted by US Marshals.
-McNair traveled to Canada twice in order to evade capture, traveling across the country for over a year before being apprehended in a random police check.
+McNair traveled to Canada twice in order to evade capture, traveling across the country for over a year before being apprehended in a random police check on October 25, 2007.
 Much of what the public knows about McNair's escape and his time as a fugitive is through McNair's prison correspondence with a Canadian journalist, Byron Christopher.

+Early life

+McNair had previously been a military police sergeant at Minot Air Force Base and an informant for the Minot Police Department.
+He was removed from his position and demoted over a suspected theft.